medic/cht-docs/content/en/apps/examples/covid-rdt-reference-app.md

 #### Capture

 This second video shows the right side of the workflow above to capture RDT results for a patient.
-The CHW is shown viewing the "Capture Covid-19 RDT" task after the 15 minute time from the RD-Timer has completed.
-After click the task, the CHW is brought to the CHT form which has the session information for the RD-Toolkit already loaded.
+The CHW is shown viewing the "Capture Covid-19 RDT" task after the 15 minute timer from the RD-Toolkit app has completed.
+After selecting the task, the CHW is brought to the CHT form which has the session information for the RD-Toolkit already loaded.
 The test results are recorded and then returned to the CHT from the RD-Toolkit.
-The last part of the video shows the completed capture report in the CHT, including the prognosis and image of the RDT:
+The last part of the video shows the completed capture report in the CHT, including the result and image of the RDT:

 <!--
   use raw HTML for now as hugo youtube short codes show 16:9 ration